MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

 1. What is a function?
 Describe in your own words.
 2. What is a class?
 Describe in your own words.
 3. Transform the following for loop into an equivalent while loop.

+    ```python
+    for i in range(1, 10):
+        if i % 2 == 0:
+            print(i)
+    ```
 4. What are atomic data-structures and why are they special?
 5. What is a list?
 In other programming languages you might encounter the term array, is there any difference to a list in python?
+6. Implement a binary search tree in python.
+  - Assume that element types are integers.
+  - Implement the search tree in a class.
+  - Implement a function that inserts an integer into the tree.
+  - Implement a function that creates a tree from a list of integers.
+  - Implement a function that takes a tree and an integer and searches for the integer in the tree.
+Returning `true` if it is in the tree and `false` if not.
+  - Implement a function that prints a tree from its smallest to it largest element.
-6. Implement a binary search tree in python (assume that element types are integers).
-This task is fairly challenging, so don't worry if you don't succeed and just hand in how far you got and why you got stuck there.
+  - *Note:* This exercise is fairly challenging, so don't worry if you don't succeed and just hand in how far you got and why you got stuck there.
 7. How would you test that your implementation is correct?
 8. What might the be the benefits of a tree as opposed to a list.
 Think about searching and sorting entries.
-(No worries if you don't know what to write down here.
-We are going to talk about this in two weeks in more detail.)
+(We are going to talk about this in two weeks in more detail.)